Drug information provided by: Merative, Micromedex®

-It is very important that your doctor check your progress at regular visits to allow changes in your dose and to check for any unwanted effects.
+It is very important that your doctor check your progress at regular visits to allow changes in your dose.
+Blood and urine tests may be needed to check for any unwanted effects.

-Do not take this medicine if you have taken a monoamine oxidase (MAO) inhibitor (eg, phenelzine, tranylcypromine, Nardil®, Parnate®) in the past 2 weeks.
+Do not take this medicine together with non-selective MAO inhibitor (eg, phenelzine, linezolid, tranylcypromine, Nardil®, Parnate®, Zyvox®) in the past 2 weeks.

 Do not stop taking this medicine without first checking with your doctor.
 Your doctor may want you to gradually reduce the amount you are taking before stopping completely.